Fleas in Spain: Pet Owner's Guide to Identification

 This guide covers everything you need to know — from identification and treatment to prevention and product availability in Spanish farmacias and veterinary clinics.
 Whether you’re dealing with an active infestation or trying to prevent one, this is your comprehensive reference.

-Why Fleas Are a Bigger Problem in Spain Than Northern Europe
+Why Are Fleas a Bigger Problem in Spain Than Northern Europe?

 The single biggest factor is climate.
 Fleas thrive in warm, humid conditions, and Spain delivers exactly that for the vast majority of the year.

-Temperature and the Flea Lifecycle
+How Does Temperature Affect the Flea Lifecycle?

 The cat flea — the species responsible for over 95% of pet flea infestations worldwide — completes its lifecycle fastest at temperatures between 20°C and 30°C with relative humidity above 50%.
 In southern Spain, outdoor temperatures sit in this range from March through November, and indoor temperatures rarely drop below 18°C even in the coldest winter months.
 Compare that to the UK, where outdoor conditions are only consistently favourable for flea development from May to September.